GOUTHAM1921/GOUTHAM1921/README.md

 - I currently working as a Tableau Developer
 - Looking forward to become as a Data Scientist
-- 🌱 I’m currently into BIGDATA and ML workloads on Azure
+- 🌱 I’m currently into ML workloads on Azure

 <!---